khongjason/it3038c-scripts/README.md

 # it3038c-scripts project 2
+# make sure you install pygame which is pip install pygame

-import pygame # it is a library, used to create video games; plays sound drawing graphics etc. from math import pi, cos, sin import datetime
+import pygame #it is a library, used to create video games; plays sound drawing graphics etc. from math import pi, cos, sin import datetime # setting datetime to be a reference to the class, then immediately setting it to be a reference to the module.

 WIDTH, HEIGHT = 800,800    # these just the height property of image, number of channels represents/ per pixel center = (WIDTH / 2, HEIGHT / 2)